3/4 Divided By 1/8 In Fraction

 The Mathematical Principle: Reciprocal Multiplication

 This principle is rooted in the definition of division.
 Dividing by a number is the same as multiplying by its multiplicative inverse (reciprocal).
 This is true for all numbers, including fractions.
-Therefore, 3/4 ÷ 1/8 = 3/4 × 8/1.
+So, 3/4 ÷ 1/8 = 3/4 × 8/1.

 Addressing Common Misconceptions